NetworkBlockDevice/nbd/doc/proto.md

     If structured replies were not negotiated, then a read request MUST always be answered by a simple reply, as documented above (using magic 0x67446698 `NBD_SIMPLE_REPLY_MAGIC`, and containing
-    length bytes of data according to the client's request, although those bytes MAY be invalid if an error is returned, and a hard disconnect MUST be initiated if an error occurs after a header claiming no error).
+    length bytes of data according to the client's request).

     If an error occurs, the server SHOULD set the appropriate error code in the error field.
 The server MAY then initiate a hard disconnect.